Mis establos!!!

 If you see the %20 and %23 replacing [space] and # respectively and are thinking "what else can I find to play with" you might like http://en.wikipedia.org/wiki/Percent-encoding

-• tagdef - find a hashtag and see what it means, or define it yourself if you know - h/t this slideshare presentation.
+• tagdeffind a hashtag and see what it means, or define it yourself if you know - via this slideshare presentation.
+It's not possible to 'reserve' a hashtag and say 'it means this' and others can't use it, but sometimes it's helpful to know what it's supposed to mean.
 See also tagalus.

-• tagalus or tagal.us - this appears to be similar to tagdef but at time of viewing (September 2011) the page is down with a 503 service temporarily unavailable note.
-From their Twitter account it appears the last tweet was sent in November - h/t this slideshare presentation.
+• tagalus or tagal.us was similar to tagdef, now permanently down.
+From their Twitter account it appears the last tweet was sent in November - via this slideshare presentation.

 • The Archivist – I found this quite good but you have to keep an eye on the tweets as they disappear ‘off the bottom’ – very easy to miss tweets if you don’t actively monitor it.
+You can download in .csv (spreadsheet) or zipped file formats.
 Desktop version also available.

 • Topsy – search the social web: this is very good and can find old tweets (I found some from 2009) but it doesn't let you scroll back and forward like Google Realtime used to let you.

-• Twapperkeeper - will let you access two archives free, it costs for more than two archives.
-See also YourTwapperkeeper, the open source version.
+• Twapperkeeper - closed on 6 January 2012 - before that it let you access two archives free, and you had to pay for more than two archives.
+See also YourTwapperkeeper, the open source version - its current status is unknown to me.
 You can also query (but not create) Twapperkeeper archives using Eduserv's Summarizr (h/t @briankelly)

 • Twazzup - looks like a news story thing, akin to paper.li, not investigated in depth yet as it's currently reporting a 500 error, h/t @davoloid.